+ Supply Chain AeroSpace

 Like Benoit, Daniele links closely with the Supply Chain AeroSpace team, specifically working with SMEs identified through the project to apply technologies/innovations leading to competitive solutions for companies seeking to enter the aerospace and space sector.

-Jane also joined the SCA project mid-August 2020 and in her role as Programme Officer leads on all matters relating to compliance, monitoring and communications.
-She is responsible for driving and keeping track of key performance activity, and for preparing and submitting grant claims to the Scottish Government supported Advancing Manufacturing Challenge Fund (AMCF).
-Jane works closely with the project team and project partners to animate the project delivery plan to successfully deliver and evaluate outputs and outcomes.
+Annette joined the SCA project in September 2021 and in her role as Programme Officer leads on all matters relating to compliance, monitoring and communications.
+She is responsible for driving forward and keeping track of key performance activity, and for preparing and submitting grant claims to the Scottish Government supported Advancing Manufacturing Challenge Fund (AMCF).
+Annette works closely with the project team and project partners to animate the project delivery plan to successfully deliver and evaluate outputs and outcomes.

-With almost 20 years’ experience working in government organisations locally and five years in academia in the Middle East, Jane brings a wealth of knowledge to the team regarding the intricacies and compliance involved in delivering projects which are assisted by external funding bodies.
+With 20 years’ experience working in local authority within Information & Governance roles and four years within the aviation sector in a compliance role, Annette brings a wealth of knowledge to the team regarding the intricacies and compliance involved in delivering projects which are assisted by external funding bodies.

 Jacquelyn’s primary focus is on supporting aerospace and space businesses through her work as a Business Growth and Skills Advisor at South Ayrshire Council.
 Originally a human resources specialist, she has worked in a wide variety of sectors including aerospace, as well as running her own business.